 Local school and community groups often use the Smith athletic facilities for practices or competitions.
-The Northampton High School indoor track, field hockey, tennis and lacrosse teams and the Pioneer Valley Interscholastic Athletic Conference track league host events at Smith throughout the season.
+The Northampton High School indoor track team, field hockey, tennis, and lacrosse teams and the Pioneer Valley Interscholastic Athletic Conference track league host events at Smith throughout the season.
 Smith Academy field hockey plays has access to the turf field for games.
-Youth groups such as Baystate Swimming, NOMADS field hockey teams, Sugarloaf Youth Track club events, tryouts for local softball and baseball teams, Northampton Area Swimming, Pioneer Valley Swim Leagues and Northampton Rowing also use the facilities for their sporting events.
+Youth groups such as Baystate Swimming, NOMADS field hockey teams, Sugarloaf Youth Track club events, tryouts for local softball and baseball teams, Hampshire Regional Dolphins, Pioneer Valley Swim Leagues and Northampton Rowing also use Smith's facilities for their sporting events.
 Facilities are provided for free or on a fee-for-expenses basis.
 The Indoor Track and Tennis facility’s track is open daily from 6 to 8 a.m. from January to March for indoor walking for members of the community.
 Community members can purchase summer tennis passes and year-round squash membership passes to use the Smith courts.
 Faculty and student teachers provide sports instruction to local children in various sports throughout the year.